vtejapy/linux-notes/content/basic_security.md

 # cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys
 # rm -rf ~/.ssh/id_rsa.pub
 ```
-Please, note that the same public key can be installed to many servers, just copy it on that server and install to the authorized keys list.

 Copy the private key on the client that you will use to connect to the server and then remove it from the server
 ```